blackbhc/refactor/development-manual/development.md

 dimensional array, e.g. `i*N + j*M + k`, where the block size multiplied by the index is the size of the sub-space of the array.

-#### Writer class
+#### Implementation details

-- `writer.h`: the interface of the data output module, with realization in `writer.cpp`.

 - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
 This function can only be used in the main process, due to the hdf5 file lock.
   To get the status of the hdf5 file, namely how many datasets and groups are created, the writer will map every group and dataset into a private hash table with string-type key and `hid_t`-type value.

-    - `writer::create_file(std::string)`: create a hdf5 file with the given path to file.
-Due to there may be a case of restart simulation, `create_file` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.
+  - `writer::create_file(std::string)`.
   - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
   - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create a group hierarchy e.g. `group1/group2/group3`.
   - `writer::create_dataset(std::string)`: create a hdf5 dataset with the given name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.